Stxtics/FredBotNETCore/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a something to be added or improvements to things that already exist.
+about: Suggest something to be added or improvements to things that already exist.

 ---